 We may use this Personal Information for the purposes communicated to you at the time of collection or in your agreement(s) with us, including to:

-We may create statistical and anonymized reports, analysis and predictive models, rules and insights using information about you and other customers.
-Aggregated reports may also be shared with affiliates to provide insights into sales performance, identify customer demographics or behavioural insights.
-The information in these reports is not personal and cannot be used to identify you.
+We may create statistical and anonymized reports, analysis and predictive models, rules and insights using information (including from credit bureaus (please see the Credit Consent section in this Agreement)) about you and other current or prospective customers.
+Aggregated reports provide insights into sales performance, identify customer demographics or behavioural insights, and may also be shared with other Equitable businesses, affiliates, or subsidiaries.
+The information in these reports is not personal and cannot be used to identify you and it is only retained until its intended purpose is fulfilled.

 We may share your Personal Information: